JuliaAI/MLJ.jl/CONTRIBUTE.md

 element of *learning networks* which combine several models together.
 See the [tour](docs/src/tour.ipynb) for more on these.

-The MLJ ecosystem is currently spread across four repositories:
+The core MLJ ecosystem is currently spread across three repositories:

 - [MLJ](https://github.com/alan-turing-institute/MLJ.jl) is the
   ordinary user's point-of-entry.
 It implements the meta-algorithms